Fourier Neural Operators Explained: A Practical Perspective: Neural Operators

-where $R_\phi$ is the Fourier transform of a periodic function~$\kappa$ parameterized by \(\phi\).
-Also, \(\mathcal{P}\) and \(\mathcal{Q} \) are pointwise lifting and projection neural networks that encode the lower dimension function onto a higher dimensional space and project it back to the original space, respectively.
-In the Fourier integral operator layers, \(\mathcal{W}_l \) are linear transforms acting on the channel dimension, and \(\sigma\) are activation functions.
+In this expression, \begin{itemize} \item $\mathcal{K_\ell}$ denote spectral convolutions (see \Cref{sec: SpectralConv}) \item \(\mathcal{P}\) and \(\mathcal{Q} \) are pointwise lifting and projection neural networks which encode the lower dimension function onto a higher dimensional space and project it back to the original space, respectively.
+These are implemented as multilayer perceptrons (MLPs) acting on the channel dimension (see \Cref{sec: ChannelMLP}). \item \(\mathcal{W}_\ell \) are linear transforms acting on the channel dimension, implemented as MLPs (see \Cref{sec: ChannelMLP}). \item \(\sigma\) denote a nonlinear activation function. \end{itemize}

-The trainable parameters of the FNO consist of the parameters in $\mathcal{P}, \mathcal{Q}, \mathcal{W}_l, \mathcal{K}_l$.
-On uniform meshes, the Fourier transform $\mathcal{F}$ can be implemented efficiently using the fast Fourier transform.
+The trainable parameters of the FNO consist of the parameters in $\mathcal{P}, \mathcal{Q}, \mathcal{W}_\ell, \mathcal{K}_\ell$.
+On uniform meshes, the Fourier transform $\mathcal{F}$ can be implemented efficiently using the fast Fourier transform. \\

 Overall, the spectral convolutions in the Fourier layers enable nonlocal mixing of information across spatial modes, thereby allowing for global feature coupling.
 The linear transforms acting on the channel dimension can influence and represent higher-frequency variations in the data, thereby complementing the spectral convolutions by enriching the representation with fine-scale, high-frequency details that may be lost in purely spectral filtering.
 Finally, lifting and projection layers expand the input into a high-dimensional latent space to capture complex feature interactions and then compress it back to the target dimensionality, enabling expressive intermediate representations while preserving correspondence with the physical input and output fields.